team-simplay/SimPlay/docs/source/quickstart.rst

         +---+---+---+---+---+---+---+---+---+---+

-You've now learned the basics of how to use SimPlay to visualize your simulation.
+This guide covers the basics of SimPlay.
-Head over to :doc:`api_reference/index` to learn more about the API, or check out the :doc:`examples` to see how SimPlay can be used in practice.
+Learn more about the :doc:`api_reference/index`, or view some :doc:`examples` to see how SimPlay can be used in practice.

-If you wish to read a more detailed explanation on how to use other components, you can follow the section below.
+The section below provides some more in-depth explanation of how to use the components provided by SimPy.

 simplay in depth
 ----------------